Rockhampton Botanic Gardens: History

 Rockhampton Botanic Gardens are located on a 33-hectare site west of the Athelstane Range and bordered by the Murray Lagoon and Yeppen-Yeppen Lagoon.
 A series of established gardens combine to create an education and recreation retreat at the southern edge of the city.
 A complex site, now incorporating both built and natural environments, the Rockhampton Botanic Gardens has enjoyed continuous use since opening in 1873.

-The Rockhampton Botanic Gardens was gazetted as public gardens in 1869.
+The Rockhampton Botanic Gardens was gazetted as a public garden in 1869.
 Prior to this, from 1861 most of the land that was to be utilised for the gardens was a Native Police barracks.
 Between 1868 and 1872, three sites were gazetted as botanic gardens for Rockhampton.
 The influence of Anthelme Thozet, a local botanist and collector, is thought to have prevailed in the selection of the Spencer Street site.
 The proximity to a constant water supply, in the adjacent Murray Lagoon, and striking vistas from the western slopes of the Athelstane Range were primary considerations for a successful botanic gardens site.

 The development of the first ten acres of the 100-acre site commenced after the curator James Scott Edgar took up residence in a modified dairy shed on the grounds in 1873.
 Edgar was trained in the Royal Botanic Gardens, Kew and this first section to be developed is still known as the lower gardens.
 Local Botanist Thozet, Ferdinand von Mueller of Melbourne Botanic Gardens and Walter Hill of Brisbane City Botanic Gardens contributed material for the garden.
 The Queensland Acclimatisation Society was also active in providing plant stock and seed material to the new curator.
 Edgar maintained a professional link between these and other international botanic gardens, collecting specimens and distributing seed stock developed in Rockhampton as well as receiving plants and seeds for propagation in the gardens.

-Plant collections were also distributed for educational purposes with the Rockhampton Botanic Gardens the key regional distribution point to primary schools for Arbor Day trees.
-The Rockhampton Botanic Gardens were second only to the Brisbane City Botanic Gardens in volume of supply; 1000 trees were distributed from the nurseries.
+Plant collections were also distributed for educational purposes with the Rockhampton Botanic Gardens being the key regional distribution point to primary schools for Arbor Day trees.
+The Rockhampton Botanic Gardens were second only to the Brisbane City Botanic Gardens in the volume of supply; 1000 trees were distributed from the nurseries.
 The gardens developed experimental and economic botany while also accommodating the recreational needs of the district.